apostrophecms/apostrophe/.changeset/sixty-dodos-joke.md

 - Updated the default Astro starter example in the README to use `astro-public-demo`.

 - The `add` command now displays an error when run inside a hybrid Astro project, as it is not currently supported in that context.

+- The default starter kit is now `public-demo`